Army Equal Opportunity Program: Development of the program

 The U.S. Army began to experience a negative stigma in the 1970s and 1980s due to rampant sexual, racial, and gender discrimination.
 The U.S. government was then motivated to institute the anti-discrimination agenda they formulated in the early 1970s.
 The first governmental action to eliminate the progression of discrimination in the armed forces was to correct the Uniform Code of Military Justice (UCMJ).
 The UCMJ are the written laws of the United States Military.
 The UCMJ was made more responsive to all forms of discrimination by writing into law that the punitive measure for any military personnel engaging in that line of behavior to be an Article 15.
 An Article 15 is the official form of punitive discrimination for violation of the UCMJ that can result in company level punishment or a criminal charge.

 As a result of the changes the U.S. Army made to its legal system regarding discrimination, it was clear that a program that protected victims of discrimination, and helped prevent soldiers from becoming perpetrators of discrimination was needed.
 The U.S. Army first sought to develop a program that created a specific course of action for victims of discrimination to report acts committed against them.
 EO offices were established on military bases to conduct the discrimination reporting and investigation processes.
 The U.S. Army also felt they needed to promote mandatory training that informed soldiers about what is considered a discriminatory action and how they could prevent it.

 Army equal opportunity training

 Starting in the late 20th century, and continuing into the 21st century, U.S. Army senior officers and congressional officials developed a process for teaching soldiers to competently approach diversity.
 The method consisted of annual training for all soldiers about how to avoid racial, sexual, and gender discrimination as well as the consequences for UCMJ violations.
 In addition, soldiers were to be educated about the formal process for reporting any violations of the Army EO policy under UCMJ protocol.

-The program began to gain military-wide traction at the beginning of the 21st century as formal training took place annually regarding micro-aggressions, and victimized soldiers began reporting violations.
+The program began to gain military-wide traction at the beginning of the 21st century as formal training took place and victimized soldiers began reporting violations.
 The number of cases pertaining to EO violations were too many for senior officers to handle efficiently.
 An amendment was made to the Army EO Program consisting of enlisted Army EO representatives that would be more accessible to soldiers.